South Pasadena Unified School District

 South Pasadena Unified School District is the school district serving South Pasadena, California, United States.
 The South Pasadena Middle School was the site of a congressional debate in 1946 between Rep. Jerry Voorhis and then unknown Navy veteran Richard Nixon.
 Nixon won the debate according to most observers and upset Voorhis in the November election.

-South Pasadena Unified School District's Board of Education members are elected at-large, composed of five members.
+South Pasadena Unified School District's Board of Education members are elected by geographical district, composed of five members.
 Elections were held in November of odd-numbered years, but effective in November 2018, elections will be held in November of even-numbered years.